onep1xel/TheAccessAgency/content/about-us.md

     alt: black and white photo camera operator, Ryan and John Kenwright from Parks Victoria
   - image: images/about/1x1-TA-Team.jpg
     alt: A range of people with disabilities smiling with hands in the air, Sydney Opera House in the background
-  - image: images/about/1x1-indoor-climbing.jpg
+  - image: images/about/1x1-Ryan-WTM-LDN.jpg
-    alt: Ryan smiling at the camera seated in his wheelchair
+    alt: Ryan on stage in London pointing to a slide behind him listing many accessible outdoor activities
   - image: images/about/1x1-abc-radio-melbourne.jpg
     alt: At ABC Radio studios Melbourne Ryan and presenter Alice Zaslavsky smile
   - image: images/about/1x1-Ryan-PV-2.jpg